tedarbyshire/trust-tools/README.md

 The white paper laying the groundwork for the upcoming tool development is available [from this repository](papers/better-than-compliant.pdf).

-### Milestone: Prepare for upcoming events
+### Milestone: MozFest 2018

-Date: MozFest 26/10
+Date: 26/10

-We are working towards having a completed model before events.
+A presentation and illustratory tool mockup shown to attendees.
-At these we will test the value of the tool from both a brand and a user perspective.
+The idea is to test the framework from a user's perspective, in contrast to how it will work from a brand perspective.

 ### Milestone: Compile research